- Shell 100%

 Open source transparency shell for Linux servers.

-Glass Box is a public verification system that proves a server has nothing to hide.
-Anyone with access can SSH into a hardened read-only shell and inspect live server configuration: firewall rules, running services, DNS, WireGuard status, file integrity reports, and more.
+Verify Shell is a public verification system that proves a server has nothing to hide.
+Anyone with reviewer access can SSH into a hardened read-only shell and inspect live server configuration: firewall rules, running services, DNS, WireGuard status, file integrity reports, and more.

 Built by Open Source Security Inc.